-Shana James is a mid-career West Australian Artist who works in painting, printmaking and artists’ books.
-Graduating from a fine art degree at Curtin University in 1989, she has maintained a continued practice over the past 30 years; exhibiting widely in Perth and Melbourne including nine solo shows and numerous group shows and commissions.
+Shana James is a mid-career artist based in Perth Western Australia.
+She has maintained a continued practice over the past 30 years; exhibiting widely in Perth and Melbourne including ten solo exhibitions and numerous group shows.
 She is currently studying Master of Arts by Research, in visual art at Edith Cowan University.

 Shana is represented in Perth by STALA CONTEMPORARY.